Massive heartbeat stars from TESS. I. TESS sectors 1-16: Discussion and conclusions

-Another interesting question is the following.
-Is there any low limit for eccentricity to excite TEOs?
-From the theoretical point of view, there is no such a limit \citep[][eq.
+Another interesting question considers whether there is any low limit for eccentricity to excite TEOs.
+From the theoretical point of view, there is no such limit \citep[][Eq.
 2]{2017MNRAS.472.1538F}.
-Moreover, TEOs may occur even when orbit is circular, but at least one component rotate asynchronously.
-In our sample of seven stars with TEOs, the lowest eccentricities, about 0.28, have QX~Car and V1294\,Sco.
+Moreover, TEOs may occur even when orbit is circular, but at least one component rotates asynchronously.
+In our sample of seven stars with TEOs, the lowest eccentricities (of about 0.28) belong to QX~Car and V1294\,Sco.
 Both are among the most massive HBSs.
-Of all low-mass stars with TEOs, the lowest eccentricity equal to 0.288 has KIC\,11403032 \citep{2016ApJ...829...34S}.
-It seems therefore that maybe it would be valuable to search for TEOs also in the low-eccentricity systems.
+Of all the low-mass stars with TEOs, the lowest eccentricity equal to 0.288 belongs to KIC\,11403032 \citep{2016ApJ...829...34S}.
+It seems, therefore, that it could prove valuable to also search for TEOs in low-eccentricity systems.

-The results presented in our paper show that Kumar's model does not provide reliable orbital parameters and in order to obtain them, a detailed modelling of light curves, which includes all non-negligible proximity effects, has to be carried out.
-Such modelling may become a powerful tool which allows for an efficient and precise derivation of orbital parameters from the photometry alone.
-However, spectroscopic observations are also highly desirable, which can be seen in particular in Tables \ref{table:hb-lit-params-ecl} and \ref{table:hb-lit-params-no-ecl}.
-For some stars, the most recent radial-velocity measurements were made several decades ago.
+The results presented in this work demonstrate that Kumar's model does not provide reliable orbital parameters and in order to obtain them, a detailed modelling of light curves, which includes all non-negligible proximity effects, has to be carried out.
+Such modelling may become a powerful tool, allowing for an efficient and precise derivation of orbital parameters from the photometry alone.
+However, spectroscopic observations are also highly desirable, which can be seen, in particular, in Tables \ref{table:hb-lit-params-ecl} and \ref{table:hb-lit-params-no-ecl}.
+For some stars, the most recent radial-velocity measurements were taken several decades ago.

 \begin{appendix}